bparanj/crystal/electronics/experiments/queue/inductor-ac.md

 The paradox of a conducting wire connected across the leads of an inductor seemingly stopping AC current can be explained by the physics of inductors and how they interact with alternating current (AC) in the presence of a short circuit.
-Here's a detailed explanation:

 ### How an Inductor Stops AC Current Despite a Conducting Wire

 1. Inductor Opposes Current Changes:
    - An inductor resists changes in current through it due to its self-inductance.
 This property generates a back EMF (electromotive force) that opposes the change in current.
    - For AC, which involves continuously changing current, the inductor creates a back EMF proportional to the rate of change of the current (\( V_{ind} = L \frac{dI}{dt} \)).